“And in the Morning Watch, the Lord … Cast a Glance”—A Meditation on the Look of the Lord

 Was it an angry glance?
 The text does not say.
 I would speculate that it was a look of love, for if God is love, how could it have been anything else?

 Why, then, the panic among the Egyptian forces?
 Perhaps it was like the reaction of those accustomed to the darkness, who wince in pain when beautiful light shines.
 Love confronts and drives out hate the way light drives out darkness.
 Love is what it is; it cannot be something else.
 To those held bound by hatred, though, love is like kryptonite.
 Thus, the Egyptian army falls at the glance of God, panics at the weakness it experiences.
-Yes, love can be like kryptonite.
+Yes, love can be like kryptonite to those who choose the darkness of hatred and exploitation.
+To those who hate the truth, it seems hateful, but God’s truth is an aspect of His love for us, and only truth will set us free.

-I propose that despite the panicked result, God’s glance was one of love.
+I propose that despite the panicked reaction of the Egyptians, God’s glance was one of love.
 God does not change.
 Even when we speak of His wrath or anger, we are speaking more of our experience than of what is in God.
 God is love and so He looks with love.
 That we experience something other than love is a problem in us, not in God.

 Indeed, sometimes we see the look but miss the love.
 In the Gospel of Mark is told the story of a rich young man who sought perfection but somewhat on his own terms.
 Jesus looked at him with love and said to him, “You lack one thing: go, sell all that you have and give to the poor, and you will have treasure in heaven; and come, follow me” (Mk 10:21).
 The young man saw the look and heard the words, but missed the love.
 As a result, he went away saddened.